 As most people have read, or heard by now, the CDC (Centers for Disease Control) has said that the virus that causes COVID-19 to spread is mainly from person to person through respiratory droplets.
 These droplets are produced when someone infected with the virus coughs, sneezes, talks, sings, etc. Should these droplets land in the mouths or noses of people who are nearby or inhaled into the lungs causes one to become infected.

 In theory, infected droplets could be dispersed through a forced-air HVAC system and spread to other occupants, but this appears to be pretty unlikely.
-Nonetheless, there are some companies that are using this heighten awareness and time of concern to sell additional indoor air quality equipment such as UV lights, and higher rated, more restrictive air filters.
+Nonetheless, there are some companies that are using this heighten awareness and time of concern to sell additional indoor air quality equipment such as UV lights, whole house furnace mount humidifiers, and higher rated, more restrictive air filters.
 Plus, some consumers are taking it upon themselves to add these items to their forced-air systems.

 Here are just a couple of things to keep in mind as you decide whether to add a UV light or higher MERV filter.
 The nice thing about UV lights is that when properly installed, they are not likely to affect the air circulation, or the ability of your system to heat or cool.
 However, you will want to make sure the UV light that is selected does not produce ozone, and know that the bulbs must be replaced to be effective.

 Changing to a higher MERV rated filter, which is more restrictive, on the other hand, can affect the operation of you heating and cooling as this will affect air circulation.
 Restricting airflow, “starving” the furnace for air, can cause the furnace to overheat and cycle off due to tripping a limit switch.
 As you run your A/C, a very restrictive filter can cause the evaporator coil to begin to form ice.